“Changes in climate can potentially shape the environment in which we operate and the missions we are required to do.”

 I am not that person.

-UPDATE 2020: I wrote this article two years ago about the challenges outdoors people face with the changing climate.
+UPDATE 2020: I wrote this article two years ago about the challenges outdoor people face with the changing climate.
 Unfortunately, the piece held up as I looked at the smoke in my desert town.
 And much worse in California by leaps and bounds.

 What did I not predict?
-How a global pandemic affects travel, economic resources, and effectiveness of our firefighters and first responders outdoors.
+How a global pandemic affects travel, economic resources, and the effectiveness of our firefighters and first responders outdoors.

 But a few main points immediately come to mind:

-- The small long-distance hiking community will have to think long and hard about what consists of a “real” thru-hike.
+- The small long-distance hiking community will have to think long and hard about what constitutes a “real” thru-hike.
 Perhaps a minor issue in the grand scheme, but a topic people are passionate about.
 And a microcosm of what is ahead.
 Meaning people will need flexibility in planning and defining their outdoor experience.

-If an area is more-or-less closed indefinitely, is a thru-hike invalidated?
+If an area is more or less closed indefinitely, is a thru-hike invalidated?

 Is it worth road-walking an area with excessive smoke just to claim completeness of a hike?